About the Project

 The project aimed to create awareness of the active role we, as citizenry, have to intervene and alter any given urban environment, at an individual and collective level, encouraging discussions about the use and ownership of public space.
 The project included a collectively built structure, a large-scale installation, and a series of workshops, events and occasions.

 Recetas Urbanas led by architect Santiago Cirugeda, worked with local and international volunteers to collectively design and build a multi-purpose civic structure, using locally sourced and second-hand materials.
 Participants learned from and taught each other through collective exchange and collaboration.
 During its construction and upon completion, the civic structure was open to all and activated by programs and performances.
-Following the close of Art Basel, the structure was be relocated and given to one of the local organizations that participated in its construction, thus extending the significance and utility of the project long after the fair is over.

 Surrounding Recetas Urbanas’ civic structure, artist Lara Almarcegui orchestrated a large scale installation of gravel deposits from an active quarry, from June 11 – 14.
 Growing daily in increments, mirroring the average volume of gravel extracted from a Basel quarry, the work serves as an invitation to reflect on the consequences of our extractive relationship to the land.
 In conjunction, Almarcegui encourages you to visit Basel’s abandoned quarries using her publication which contains information about these ‘wastelands’ now awaiting a new function.
 The publication was free and available to the public on site.